vsridha/sv-mbirct/README.md

 The number of digits used for the slice indices is flexible (up to 4) but must be consistent across all the files used in a given reconstruction call.

+Note that the accompanying demo scripts include a utility that detects whether the necessary sytem matrix file has already been computed and is available, given the input image/sino parameters, and the script automatically reads the file if available, or computes/stores it if not.

 ## References